-Most Draft Bills are examined either by select committees in the Commons or Lords or by a joint committee of both Houses.
-Draft Bills considered by Parliament are available on this website.
+Most Draft bills are examined either by select committees in the Commons or Lords or by a joint committee of both Houses.

 Although not formal definitions, Green Papers usually put forward ideas for future government policy that are open to public discussion and consultation.
 White Papers generally state more definite intentions for government policy.